cosmos/sdk-tutorials/interchain-exchange/tutorial/01-app-design.md

 ## Overview

 Assume you have two blockchains, one on `Venus`, one on `Mars`.
 The token to use on Venus is called `vcx`, the token on Mars `mcx`.
 When exchanging a token from Mars to Venus, on the Venus blockchain you would end up with an IBC `voucher` token that looks like `ibc/Venus/mcx`.
-The IBC path indicates the route the token has made.
+The IBC path indicates the path of the token.
 This token `ibc/Venus/mcx` cannot be sold back using the same orderbook.
 If you want to "reverse" the exchange and receive back the Mars token, a new orderbook `ibc/Venux/mcx` to `mcx` needs to be created.

 ## Order books